Heatblur-Simulations/f-14-manual/src/stores/air_to_ground/weapon_settings.md

 The type of munition for delivery is set up by the wheel on the top of the panel, turning it to the correct munition.
 This configures the WCS with the correct parameters for the selected munition.

-**Note:** The Mk-81, 82, and 83 have both an L and an H option for low-drag and high-drag versions, respectively.
+💡 The Mk-81, 82, and 83 have both an L and an H option for low-drag and high-drag versions, respectively.

 Under **DLVY MODE** (delivery mode), it is possible to set STP/RPL (step/ripple) and SGL/PRS